How Are NFL Football Players Mic’d Up

 Green Dot on Football Helmet

+Overall, the green dot system enhances communication efficiency and strategic coordination on the football field, contributing to the competitiveness and excitement of the game.
 All audio/video equipment on the field is controlled by the NFL and says that one player from the Offense which is usually the Quarterback has a radio receiver or a One-Way radio to hear play calls from coaches off the field.
 This is the same for one Defense player for the same reason.

+The coach on the sideline will motion to the player that a play is coming in.
+Along with those 2 players, the Offensive Center often has a mic taped on his shoulder pads or his back.
+This sound is sent straight to the TV networks.
 This is why you can hear the Quarterback “count” on TV, or hear funny things like “Omahaaa Omaaahaaaa,” lastly, on several plays, a few “big-name” players will have mics taped on their shoulder pads.
 This is not played on the live broadcast, but the NFL uses these for post-game YouTube videos and DVDs.

-This is big business for the NFL which is why they do it to bring the fan closer to the action of the game.
+This is big business for the NFL which is why they do it to bring the fans closer to the action of the game.
 The quarterback’s earpiece shuts off with 15 seconds left on the play clock or the ball is snapped whichever comes first.
 This is done by an NFL official and is not in the hands of the coaches.

 The radio remains off until the play is dead and the play clock for the next play resumes.
-As such, coaches cannot continue to relay messages, defensive reads, or any other further information in those last remaining 15 seconds.
+As such, coaches cannot continue to relay messages, defensive reads, or any other further information in those last 15 seconds.

 Only one player on offense (the QB) and one on defense (often the middle linebacker) are allowed earpieces in their helmets; the player that is designated or wired with audio equipment is designated with a green dot the size of a quarter on the back of their helmet.
 The green dot is on three helmets.